 Besides, once you’re using PolicyPak to manage OpenOffice and LibreOffice, you’ll also get to manage all your other enterprise desktop applications the same way:Flash, Java, Firefox, Lync and any custom applications you have.
 They’re 100% included – absolutely free.

 It’s all included when you’re a PolicyPak Professional customer.

 PolicyPak was designed by Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy, runs GPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.

-Manage OpenOffice with Group Policy video transcript
+Manage OpenOffice and LibreOffice with Group Policy video transcript

 Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to use PolicyPak to manage OpenOffice.
 Today we’re going to look at the basic setting configurations common within all of the applications within the OpenOffice suite as well as a couple of the more popular OpenOffice applications.

 I’ve already got OpenOffice installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up the application here from the Start Menu and look at our configuration options we find that there are so many configuration settings to choose from that it can become daunting for any user.

 But when you deliver the settings using PolicyPak, users don’t have to think at all.